demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 This integration was integrated and tested with the beta version of Azure Active Directory Identity Protection API.

 ## Required Permissions
-To use this integration, the following permissions are required on the Azure application.
+To use this integration, the following permissions are required on the Azure app.
 - `IdentityRiskEvent.Read.All`
 - `IdentityRiskyUser.ReadWrite.All`
 - `User.Read`

 ## Authorization
-Choose between the following options.
+Choose between the following Azure app options.
 Both of them use the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).

 #### Cortex XSOAR Azure app
-In order to use the Cortex XSOAR Azure application, use the default application ID `4ffef4a4-601f-4393-a789-432f3f3b8470` and fill in your subscription ID.
+To use the Cortex XSOAR Azure app, use the default application ID `4ffef4a4-601f-4393-a789-432f3f3b8470` and fill in your subscription ID.

 #### Self Deployed Azure app
-To use a self-configured Azure application, add a new Azure App Registration in the Azure Portal
+To use a self-deployed Azure app, add a new Azure App Registration in the Azure Portal
-1. The application must allow public client flows (which can be found under the **Authentication** section of the app).
+1. The app must allow public client flows (which can be found under the **Authentication** section of the app).
-2. The application must be a multi-tenant app.
+2. The app must be multi-tenant.
-3. The application should be provided with the permissions listed in the [required permissions](#required-permissions) section above.
+3. The app should be granted the permissions listed in the [required permissions](#required-permissions) section above.

 ## Configure Azure Active Directory Identity Protection on Cortex XSOAR